Update: Police presence in Town of Fenton

 TOWN OF FENTON, NY – (WIVT/WBGH) New York State Police and multiple law enforcement agencies are searching for a man who may be a danger to himself and others.

 New York State Police say the man may also be armed.
-State police say the suspect was last seen on State Route 79 but fled into a wooded area.
+The suspect was last seen on State Route 79 but fled into a wooded area.

 He is described as a heavy-set, white male, with dark hair, approximately 6 foot 1 inches tall and 275 pounds.
 He was last seen wearing a black shirt and light-colored pants or shorts and may be wearing glasses.